alexis-menendez/alexis-menendez/README.md

 > *“No one is born fully-formed: it is through self-experience in the world that we become what we are.”*
 >  *― Paulo Freire*

-Programming is often imagined as a solitary pursuit, but great isn't built alone.
+Programming is often imagined as a solitary pursuit, but great work isn't built alone.
 It’s shaped in dialogue, strengthened by collaboration, and brought to life through the contributions of many minds.
 I don’t build in a vacuum.
 Code reviews aren’t critique, they’re how we scale insight and enable us to build things better and bigger than we ever could have on our own.

 #### 4. People Before Product
 > *“What is the most important thing in the world?
 It is people, it is people, it is people.”*